Application

 Early Admissions Programs

-In addition to the completion of the University of Hawai‘i System Application, the following documents must be received by the published deadline:
+Students must complete the University of Hawaii Community College Kama‘aina Application, and submit the following documents by the published deadline:

-• Running Start and Early College - Complete the UH Dual Credit Application and obtain high school and parent/legal guardian approval to enroll in college classes while earning dual credit that may be applied toward high school graduation and a college degree.
+• Running Start and Early College: UH Dual Credit Application - Requires high school and parent/legal guardian approval to enroll in college classes while earning dual credit that may be applied toward high school graduation and a college degree.

-• Early Admit - Complete the Windward CC Early Admit Application and obtain high school and parent/legal guardian approval to attend college classes while enrolled in high school.
+• Early Admit: Windward CC Early Admit Application - Requires high school and parent/legal guardian approval to attend college classes while enrolled in high school.

-• Homeschool - Complete the Windward CC Early Admit Application and obtain parent/legal guardian approval, and submit the Department of Education Exceptions to Compulsory Education (4140) form.
+• Homeschool: Windward CC Early Admit Application - Requires parent/legal guardian approval and the Department of Education Exceptions to Compulsory Education (4140) form.

 Auditing